Amadeus (film): Plot

 In 1823, aged composer Antonio Salieri attempts suicide and is committed to a psychiatric hospital.
 He claims that he murdered Wolfgang Amadeus Mozart.
 Father Vogler, a young Catholic priest, encourages Salieri to confess his sins before God.
 After Vogler fails to recognize him, Salieri plays three old melodies to jog his memory.
 Vogler cannot recognize the first two (which Salieri wrote) but is relieved to recognize the third (Eine kleine Nachtmusik) at once.
 Salieri peevishly reveals that Mozart wrote it.

-Salieri begins his confession by saying that he grew up hearing stories of the child prodigy, Mozart.
-In his youth, Salieri was in love with music but was forbidden by his father from studying the craft.
+Salieri begins his confession by saying he grew up hearing stories about the child prodigy Mozart.
+In his youth, Salieri was in love with music but was forbidden by his father to study the craft.
 Salieri proposed that if God made him a famous musician like Mozart, he would give God his faithfulness, chastity, and diligence.
 Salieri's father soon dies, which he interprets as a sign that God has accepted his vow.
-By 1774, Salieri becomes court composer to Holy Roman Emperor Joseph II in Vienna.
-However, he has enough taste to know that Emperor Joseph has no ear for music and that his own compositions will not stand the test of time.
+By 1774, Salieri became court composer to Holy Roman Emperor Joseph II in Vienna.
+However, he has enough taste to know that Emperor Joseph has no ear for music, though Salieri prides himself on the popularity of his work.

-After their first meeting, Salieri understands that Mozart is the better composer but is shocked to learn that Mozart is obscene, immature, and dissolute.
+Salieri understands that Mozart is the better composer but is shocked to discover, upon their first meeting, that Mozart is obscene, immature, and dissolute.
 He also learns that Mozart never needs to pen a second draft of his music, implying divine inspiration.
 (Note: The director's cut adds that Mozart slept with one of Salieri's favorite singers, enraging the emotionally possessive Salieri.)
 Salieri cannot fathom why God would choose a reprobate like Mozart as his earthly instrument.
 Salieri renounces God and vows to take revenge on him by destroying Mozart.

-Mozart's work is ahead of its time, and he has trouble finding employment in Vienna.
+Mozart's work is ahead of its time, and he struggles to find employment in Vienna.
 He spends himself into debt, alarming his wife Constanze.
 (Note: In a deleted scene from the director's cut, Mozart quits his side job tutoring the daughter of a wealthy man after realizing that the man is primarily interested in training his rowdy dogs to be quiet when listening to music.
-It is implied that Salieri got Mozart the job knowing that Mozart would hate it.)
+It is implied that Salieri got Mozart the job, knowing that Mozart would hate it.)
 Salieri and Mozart bond over their shared contempt for Emperor Joseph's lack of taste, but Mozart is unimpressed by Salieri's populist work, which causes Salieri great pain.